-- I. If an employee, supervisor, or department head receives a public information request, the Superintendent's Office and Central Records should be informed either by phone or in writing so that the request is properly logged and then Central Records can process the request.
-The Superintendent will notify the Board that a records request has been made and may seek legal review of the requested informatio - II.
+- I. If an employee, supervisor, or department head receives a public information request, the Superintendent's Office should be informed either by phone or in writing.
+The Superintendent will make the necessary notifications to the Board that a records request has been made and may seek legal review of the requested information. - II.
 Although no specific language is required to make a public information request, the requester must at least identify the records requested with sufficient clarity to allow the Board to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the Superintendent's designee, must contact the requester for clarification, and should assist the requester in revising the request by informing the requester of the manner in which the Board keeps its records.
 All public records requests, logs, and accompanying files will be kept on file for three years after audit. - III.
 The requester does not have to put a records request in writing, and does not have to provide his or her identity or the intended use of the requested public record.
 However, the Board may ask for a written request and may ask for the requester's identity and/or intended use of the information to help identify, locate, or deliver the records being sought.
 The Board is not required to create records that otherwise do not exist. - IV.
 Public records are to be available for inspection by appointment from 8:00 a.m. to 4:30 p.m., Monday through Friday during regular business hours, with the exception of published holidays. - V. Public records must be made available for inspection promptly and copies of public records must be made available within a reasonable period of time.
 "Prompt" and "reasonable" take into account the volume of records requested; the proximity of the location where the records are stored; and the necessity for any legal review of the records requested. - VI.
 Electronic records in the form of e-mail, text messaging and instant messaging, including those sent and received via a hand-held communications device, are to be treated in the same fashion as records in other formats, such as paper or audiotape.
 Public record content transmitted to or from private accounts or personal devices is subject to disclosure.
 All employees or representatives of this office are required to retain their e-mail records and other electronic records in accordance with applicable records retention schedules.

-Policy 2.05 Public Records Requests Effective: 7/24/25 Chapter 2: Agency Administration Page 4 of 5
+Policy 2.05 Public Records Requests Effective: 5/26/2022 Chapter 2: Agency Administration Page 3 of 4